bbfox0703/GSpots/README.md

 ### This will not work on EVERY Unreal Engine game, yet..

 As time goes on I will add more signatures.
-If you have a game that is unsuported, feel free to open a ticket requesting support.
-It will depend if I perchased the game or not, or if someone in the community wants to contribute the signatures.
+If you have a game that is unsupported, feel free to open a ticket requesting support.
+It will depend if I purchased the game or not, or if someone in the community wants to contribute the signatures.

-# THIS HAS ONLY BEEN TESTED WITH STEAM UE GAME DOWNLOADS
+# THIS HAS ONLY BEEN TESTED WITH STEAM UE GAMES

 But it should work with any..